Plans: Shared, VPS, Reseller, and Dedicated.

 A lot of site owners have been hesitant to host with them.
 Some registrars have also transitioned into the hosting industry.
 This post on NameCheap at WebHostingTalk.com was started to address these common concerns.
 Since it is so easy to buy a domain from a host, people figure they should just go ahead and host with them.
 Does this sound like you?

-We have all heard of the host that are unreliable.
-Have poor business practices (see 1and1 review).
-It’s not new to read about how bad a host is.
-Regardless of its top-of-the-line infrastructure.
+We have all heard of hosts that are unreliable and have poor business practices (see 1and1 review).
 However, NameCheap does not fall into that category.
 They have built a rock solid foundation in the registrar business.
 However, I am looking at their hosting plans.
 This NameCheap web hosting review will show you what they offer.

 I have been registering domains with them for years.
 So, I am excited to check them out as a host.
 First, look at their features.
 Then, their uptime.
 Next, their performance, Then, customer support.
 Lastly, a summary.
 Let’s get started.